 Runner-up: Antonio's Nut House

-Feast your bionic eyes on the frosty milkshakes at Palo Alto Creamery Fountain & Grill in downtown Palo Alto.
-This vintage diner has been serving shakes since 1923.
-Everything here is made from scratch, including the 20-plus milkshake flavors on the menu, which are all served the old-fashioned way in metal mixing cups.
-Like the sign says, "Anytime is a good time for shakes."
+Palo Alto Creamery Fountain & Grill is an old-school diner that has been serving shakes since 1923.
+Everything here is made from scratch, including the 20-plus milkshake flavors on the menu.

 566 Emerson St., Palo Alto, 650-323-3131; paloaltocreamery.com

 Runner-up: Peninsula Creamery